kxrm/semisearch/docs/BEGINNERS_GUIDE.md

 ## What is SemiSearch?

 SemiSearch helps you find text in your files, even when you don't remember the exact words.
+It's designed to be simple for beginners but grows with you as you learn.

 ## Basic Usage